 Bob Drake was a privateer driver from Los Angeles who raced in the 1950s and early 1960s.

-<font face="Tahoma" size="2">Born in San Francisco, California, Bob Drake was a privateer driver from Los Angeles who raced in the 1950s and early 1960s.
-After briefly running restaurat in Los Angeles he opened a garage specialising in restoration and preparing cars for the film industry.
+Born in San Francisco, California, Bob Drake was a privateer driver from Los Angeles who raced in the 1950s and early 1960s.
+After briefly running restaurant in Los Angeles he opened a garage specialising in restoration and preparing cars for the film industry.
 He also undertook stunt driving.